KyleFromKitware/llvm-project/clang-tools-extra/docs/clang-tidy/checks/readability/header-guard.rst

    For header files without an extension, use an empty string (if there are no other desired extensions) or leave an empty element in the list.
 E.g., "h,hh,hpp,hxx," (note the trailing comma).

+.. option:: Style

+   The name of a header guard style to select.
+The default is "llvm".
+Available options are:

+   ``llvm``

+     Use the LLVM header guard style.